10xEngineer/pool-node/README.md

-# 10xengineer::Node
+# 10xeng-node

-TODO: Write a gem description
+10xEngineer hostnode management toolchain

 ## Installation

+TODO: Change

 Add this line to your application's Gemfile: